 Lastly, it is time to choose whether you want rice or spaghetti.
 Technically, it is totally possible to order Sarawak laksa rice and nasi lemak spaghetti.
 (Or is it called spageti lemak at that point?)

 Cheesy baked nasi lemak & mushroom soup

-We went ahead and ordered the cheesy baked nasi lemak with grilled slice smoked duck (RM26) along with cream of mushroom soup (RM6), as we knew the portion would be big enough to share.
+I ordered the cheesy baked nasi lemak with grilled slice smoked duck along with cream of mushroom soup to share.

 The mushroom soup arrived first along with a piece of French baguette, which was quite hard and did have a bit of garlic spread on it.

-Even though the soup is described as a fresh mushroom blended broth puree, we were thinking that it would be like the instant soup that you typically get at most Western restaurants in Kuching.
+Even though the soup is described as a fresh mushroom blended broth puree, I was thinking that it would be like the instant soup that you typically get at most Western restaurants in Kuching.

 But the menu did not lie, as it is immediately apparent on first taste that it is freshly made using real mushrooms.

 It had a rich, savoury, and creamy taste.
 Its texture was thick and only a little chunky due to the blended mushrooms.